 Just a few years ago, Americans deemed cancer the most serious health threat facing this country, failing to mention obesity completely.
 Just this past year, researchers discovered a correlation between the two.

-After analyzing data from 74,000 women, researchers from the International Agency for Research on Cancer found that each decade a woman struggles with obesity as an adult, her likelihood to suffer from cancer increases by a staggering 7% (Howard, 2016).
-Melina Arnold, of the World Health Organization, explains that this correlation is “biologically plausible, as earlier and longer periods of obesity have been found to increase the risk and severity of hypertension, insulin resistance, chronic inflammation, DNA damage and changes in hormone metabolism” (Howard, 2016).
-These debilitating co-morbidities are horribly incapacitating on their own, and often completely reconciled after bariatric surgery.
+Researchers from the International Agency for Research on Cancer found that each decade a woman struggles with obesity as an adult.
+Her likelihood to suffer from cancer increases by a staggering 7% (Howard, 2016).
+Melina Arnold, of the World Health Organization, explains that this correlation is “biologically plausible.
+As earlier and longer periods of obesity have been found to increase the risk.
+And severity of hypertension, insulin resistance, chronic inflammation, DNA damage, and changes in hormone metabolism” (Howard, 2016).
+These debilitating co-morbidities are horribly incapacitating on their own.
+And Therefore, often completely reconciled after bariatric surgery.
 However, before this study, they had yet to be recognized directly as “key mechanisms increasing also the risk of cancer” (Howard, 2016).
-The same study found that the risk of developing endometrial cancer in obese women increased by 17% every 10 years.
+Moreover, The same study found that the risk of developing endometrial cancer in obese women increased by 17% every 10 years.

-In past years, researchers have consistently predicted that bariatric surgery patients will be unable to keep the weight they lose off years after surgery.
-Though an interesting conclusion to draw after only a one to three year study, no one had completed a longer-term research project to confirm these suspicions.
-Finally, researchers from the Durham Veterans Affairs Medical Center in North Carolina have “tracked the progress of 1,787 veterans who underwent gastric bypass surgery” over the course of 10 years.
+Finally, researchers from the Durham Veterans Affairs Medical Center in North Carolina have “tracked the progress of 1,787 veterans.
+Who a underwent gastric bypass surgery” over the course of 10 years.
 They discovered that one year after undergoing surgery, patients lost about 98 pounds.
 Additionally, after ten years, these patients only gained back 7 pounds on average.
 Only a mere 3% of participants gained back most of the weight they had lost over a 10-year period.

 Dr. Tom Brown